MJKWoolnough/python/README.md

 ```
 SetTokeniser sets the initial tokeniser state of a parser.Tokeniser.

-Used if you want to manually tokeniser python source code.
+Used if you want to manually tokenise python source code.

 #### func  Unquote